Baggage handlers at Gatwick Airport call off strike action after new pay offer | LBC

 The strikes were suspended when the company returned with an improved offer for the workers to consider.

-The baggage screeners will now receive a 7% increase in hourly pay, backdated to April 2025, along with other improved benefits, Unite the union announced.
+The baggage screeners will now receive a 7% per cent increase in hourly pay, backdated to April 2025, along with other improved benefits, Unite the union announced.

 "Well done to Unite’s reps and members at ICTS who stood together and won," said Ben Davies, a Unite regional officer.